Thanks for stopping by. You are currently logged in as a Guest

 I've been euchred many times because of a partner that didn't lead trump on the opening lead.
 On a call from 3rd seat, a trump lead is mandatory.
 Not leading trump will very likely get your team euchred.
 If you don't have any trump, then lead your aces as described in the first paragraph.
 Leading an ace tells your partner you don't have any trump.
 Now he knows the other trump could be in the oppositions' hands, and plays his hand accordingly.

-You're in 1st seat and hold the following cards: the right bower, along with one or more off suit Aces.
+You're in the 1st seat and hold the following cards: the right bower, along with one or more off suit Aces.
 Your best lead is normally the boss bower.
 If, after playing the right, you see that your partner doesn't have any trump, a second trump lead may clear out any remaining trump the opposition may have.
 By removing trump from their hands, you will increase the chance of an Ace being good.
-Pay close attention to what card you partner throws off; they may be telling you how to lead back to them.
+Pay close attention to what card your partner throws off; they may be telling you how to lead back to them.

 Within the above rule, Aces of the opposite color as trump (green) should be played first.
 Remember, the next suit has one less card, and has a 15% higher chance of being trumped.
-The suit was turned down has the same chance of being trumped as next (it, too, has one less card).
+The suit that was turned down has the same chance of being trumped as next (it, too, has one less card).

-When bidding next and you hold Right - x, and an off suit Ace, leading the small trump first is the best play.
+When bidding next and you hold Right - x, and an off-suit Ace, leading the small trump first is the best play.
 Odds are strong that your partner has the other bower.
 This will give them a chance to make their bower good.
 Keep in mind that this may be the only trump they have.
 This will give them the lead and also allow them to play any Aces that they may hold.

 Say you pick up and only have one trump plus the right in your hand.
 You trump in to take the first trick.
 Unless you have a bunch of Aces, don't lead your Right.
 Instead, play a small off suit.
 You're already sure of your two tricks.
 Give your partner a chance to get a trick.
-I've seen players that will take the first trick with a small trump then strip their partner of the only trump they hold.
-Now they have no way to get back into the hand, and have removed their partner's ability to take a trick.
+I've seen players that will take the first trick with a small trump and then strip their partner of the only trump they hold.
+Now they have no way to get back into the hand and have removed their partner's ability to take a trick.

 Declaring next and holding two trump, but no power, about the only way to make a point is leading a small off suit and hoping your partner can take it.
 Use you two trump to cut other suits.
 If you hold two trump and have a green Ace, lead a small trump.
 The idea behind a next call is that your partner has a bower.
 Give them a chance to play it (keep in mind that a next call works best against aggressive players).